AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Resolved_Data_View.md

 | TypeCode | SdsTypeCode | The value type

 ### Statistics
-General statistics about how the data view resolved
+General statistics about how the data view resolved:

 |Property | Type | Details |
 |--|--|--|--|--|